 - Line 2d Standard Apportionment Sales Factor: Multiply Line 2c by 2 and enter the result.
-The sales factor is a double-weighted element. - Line 2e Triple-Weighted Sales Factor Apportionment: If you are a retail company with a taxable year beginning before July 1, 2014, enter the sales factor on Line 2(c) times 3.
-The sales factor is triple-weighted. - Line 2f Quadruple-Weighted Sales Factor Apportionment: If you elected the manufacturer's modified apportionment method in Section A with a taxable year beginning before July 1, 2014, or if you are a retail company with a taxable year beginning on or after July 1, 2014, enter the sales factor from Line 2(c) times 4.
-The sales factor is quadruple-weighted. - Line 2g Sum of Percentages: If the standard multi-state factor with double-weighted sales factor is used, add Lines 2(a), 2(b) and 2(d).
-If you are using a triple-weighted sales factor, add Lines 2(a), 2(b) and 2(e).
-If you are using a quadruple-weighted sales factor, add Lines 2(a), 2(b) and Line 2(f). - Line 2h Multifactor Percentage: Line 2(g) divided by the number 4 (doubled-weighted sales) or 5 (triple-weighted sales) or 6 (quadruple-weighted) reduced by the number of factors, if any, having no denominator.
+The sales factor is a double-weighted element. - Line 2e Quadruple-Weighted Sales Factor Apportionment: If you are a retail company with a taxable year beginning prior to July 1, 2015, enter the sales factor from Line 2(c) times 4.
+The sales factor is quadruple-weighted. - Line 2f Sum of Percentages: If the standard multi-state factor with double-weighted sales factor is used, add Lines 2(a), 2(b) and 2(d).
+If you are using a quadruple-weighted sales factor, add Lines 2(a), 2(b) and Line 2(e). - Line 2g Multifactor Percentage: Line 2(f) divided by the number 4 (doubled-weighted sales) or 6 (quadruple-weighted) reduced by the number of factors, if any, having no denominator.
 Standard apportionable income is apportioned by multiplying the income by a fraction, the numerator of which is the property factor plus the payroll factor, plus 2 times the sales factor, and the denominator of which is 4.

-Triple-Weighted Sales For a Retail Company with a taxable year beginning before July 1, 2014, the numerator consists of the property factor plus the payroll factor, plus 3 times the sales factor, and the denominator is 5.
+Quadruple-Weighted Sales If you are a retail company with a taxable year beginning prior to July 1, 2015, the numerator consists of the property factor, plus the payroll factor, plus 4 times the sales factor, and the denominator of which is 6.
 If the sales factor does not exist, the denominator of the fraction shall be the number of existing factors.
-If the sales factor exists, but the payroll factor or the property factor does not exist, the denominator of existing factors (sales-one factor, and payroll or property, if they exist, plus 2).
+If the sales factor exists, but the payroll factor or the property factor does not exist, the denominator of the fraction shall be the number of existing factors (sales-one factor, and payroll or property, if they exist, plus 3).